 Each of these three Ibiza activities/experiences will provide vacationers with memories that will last a lifetime:

 The eFoil is a mix of all the sports enthusiasts who love; surfing, kite foiling, flying, and deep powder snowboarding.
 A powerful electric motor is mounted on a wing with a propeller beneath a high-performance surfboard.
 The foil and wings combine to allow riders of all abilities to fly above the water.
-With private lessons, boarders will soon be enjoying a new perspective of the beauty around them in no time.
+With private lessons, you will soon be enjoying a new perspective of the beauty around you in no time.